arunahk/license-key-gen/Readme.md

 ```

 ## Create a License Key
-Then run the following code to recieve the License for the client
+Then run the following code to receive the License for the client
 This function to be run ONLY for you to generate the license code for the client
 ```
 var licenseKey = require('license-key-gen');